madelinekreiff/recipe-card/README.md

 # recipe-card
-Recipe card project with complex CSS layouts
+Recipe card project with complex CSS layouts.
+Used a style guide to estimate measurements to create a clean and consise web page.